Health and Social Care student at UCB

 Work placements

-Students on our Level 3 Health and Social Care college course will need to complete two days per week on placement in an appropriate setting, with opportunities in residential homes, day-care centres, special schools, community centres, hospitals or youth centres.
+Students on our Level 3 Health and Social Care college course will need to spend time on placement in an appropriate setting, with opportunities available in residential homes, day-care centres, special schools, community centres, hospitals, or youth centres.

 Work alongside experts in your sector